 Get enough weeds in the ground to complete the bucket 1/3 of the way.
-Don’t pack or cram the plant matter simply lay everything within it.
+Don’t pack or cram the plant matter.
+Lay everything within it.

 Then, make sure to cover the plants by about an inch.
-The lid should be secured and then store your bucket inside a cool location that is not in direct sunlight.
+The lid should be secured, and then store your bucket inside an excellent location that is not in direct sunlight.
 A garage or shed is an ideal location.

-Let it rest for between four and six weeks and stir it at least twice per week.
+Let it rest for between four and six weeks, and stir it at least twice weekly.
 Be aware that it will begin to smell sour within a couple of weeks.
-You might need to wear an eye mask when stirring it as you’ll start to gag.
+You might need to wear an eye mask when stirring it, as you’ll start to gag.

-The odor of a fetid smell is a positive thing because it indicates that the plants are breaking down well.
-They’ll release their nutrients in the water around them creating a pleasant mild “tea” that you can give other plants.
+The odor of a rotten smell is a positive thing because it indicates that the plants are breaking down well.
+They’ll release their nutrients in the water around them, creating a pleasant mild “tea” that you can give other plants.

 How to Make Use of Your Tea:

-After it has broken down for a period of four to six weeks, you’ll need to strain it.
-Place some cheesecloth in an old colander that will never be used for pasta ever again.
-Put it in a different bucket, then pour the tea that’s fermented into it.
+After breaking it down for four to six weeks, you’ll need to strain it.
+Place some cheesecloth in an old colander that will never be used for pasta again.
+Please put it in a different bucket and pour the fermented tea.

-Make sure you wear old clothing, gloves, even goggles as you perform this.
+Make sure you wear old clothing, gloves, and even goggles as you perform this.
 The mixture will stain everything it comes into contact with.
-It will also be extremely hot when it’s in your eyes.
-It is will require a significant amount of scrub to remove the smell of your body.
+It will also be boiling when it’s in your eyes.
+It will require a significant amount of scrub to remove the smell of your body.

-You can instead dilute it to a 2:10 ratio of water to weed tea.
-That means that if you’re making use of 2 cups of tea you can add 10 cups of water to make a total of 12 cups.
+You can instead dilute it to a 2:10 ratio of water to weed Tea.
+That means that if you’re using 2 cups of Tea, you can add 10 cups of water to make a total of 12 cups.
 See?
-Fifth-grade math was really helpful.
+Fifth-grade math was constructive.

-If you’re in the right position to provide your plants with food make use of this drink to provide water at the ground level.
+Suppose you’re in the correct position to provide your plants with food; use this drink to deliver water at the ground level.
 It’s recommended to do this during periods of dry weather.
-If it’s been raining or is forecast to rain shortly, the nutrients will disappear.
+The nutrients will disappear if it’s been raining or is forecast to rain shortly.
 This means that they’ll be deposited elsewhere within the water table.
-If you notice that the tomatoes of your neighbors appear to be a lot lusher they’re likely leaking off your land.
+If you notice that the tomatoes of your neighbors appear to be a lot lusher, they’re likely leaking off your land.

 Which species of plants are suitable for this?

-It is possible to use a broad range of garden weeds to make tea.
-If you’re making use of a species that could harm others or you then you’re safe.
-That means you should not use nightshade, foxglove, or any other poisonous species to make your weed tea.
+It is possible to use a broad range of garden weeds to make Tea.
+You’re safe if you’re using a species that could harm others or you.
+To make your weed tea, you should not use nightshade, foxglove, or any other poisonous species.

 The best choices are ones that you do not intend to consume as medicine or food.
-For instance, some species (like curly dock and plantain) can be eaten when the leaves are soft but they turn bitter and woody as they get older.
-Other species could be invasive that aren’t suitable for anything else, such as crabgrass.
+For instance, some species (like curly Dock and plantain) can be eaten when the leaves are soft but turn bitter and woody as they age.
+Other species, such as crabgrass, could be invasive and unsuitable for anything else.